 P.S.
 Caring for our amazing bodies is a great way to show our gratitude to our Creator for the gift of life.
 As we get older, we tend to value it even more don’t we?
 For the most part the body will heal most damage if given adequate support so it’s never too late to change our ways.
 Do whatever it takes.
 You deserve it!

-And… Here are 4 ways you can learn more about how to create a life of your choosing.
+And… Here are 4 ways you can learn more about how to create a life you truly love.

-1. Listen to the podcast and read more blog posts.
+1. Listen to the podcast and read blog posts on subjects important to you.

 You’ll find tips and advice on creating vibrant health, having intimate, loving relationships, doing meaningful work, having time and money freedom and more.
 There is a drop down list of categories and a search box to help you find the topics of interest to you.